moseshu/pytorch_titans/README.md

 #### 🧠 Latent Reasoning Block: Bridging Memory Retrieval and World Simulation

 In the standard Titans architecture, Neural Memory is responsible for compressing historical context into weights and retrieving relevant information based on the current query.
 However, mere **retrieval** is not equivalent to **reasoning**.
-To realize the vision of a **World Model** (as proposed by Yann LeCun), where a model must not only remember the past but also simulate the future, we introduce the **Latent Reasoning Block (LRB)**.
+To realize the vision of a **World Model** , where a model must not only remember the past but also simulate the future, I introduce the **Latent Reasoning Block (LRB)**.

 ##### 1. Motivation: System 1 vs. System 2
 I conceptualize the Neural Memory in Titans as **System 1 (Intuition)**, which rapidly retrieves historical patterns (e.g., "objects generally fall down").
 The Latent Reasoning Block acts as **System 2 (Reasoning)**, performing deep, non-linear computations in the latent space (e.g., "calculating the exact pixel coordinates of the falling object based on gravity and velocity").